-Directors' Biographies at 30 June 2020
+Directors' Biographies

+Bruno Holthof

+Independent Non-Executive Chairman

-Bruno Holthof, Independent Non-Executive Chairman, appointed 2019 (Member of Remuneration & Nomination Committees)
+Member of Remuneration and Nomination Committees

 Bruno Holthof is the Chief Executive Officer of Oxford University Hospitals (OUH).
 Before OUH, he was CEO of the Antwerp Hospital Network from January 2004 until September 2015.
-Bruno Holthof is also member of the Board of Financière de Tubize, reference shareholder of UCB, a global biopharma company.
+Bruno Holthof is also a member of the Board of Financière de Tubize, and a reference shareholder of UCB, a global biopharma company.